aharshbe/mr_filtch_2000/README.md

 * The last line should contain instructions for Mr. Filtch to clean the dirt plots you placed. **Important, these instructions should be in the form of cardinal directions, e.g., N, S, E, W**, you can add as many instructions as you want
 * Please note: You can only make as many moves as instructions are passed on the last line of the `input.txt` file or the game is over and you'll need to restart
 * Use the directional pad that appears when the map appears to move.
 To make it easier to follow the instructions you placed in the `input.txt` file, there's a guide above the directional pad
+* If at any point you run in to trouble, there is an `Instructions` button available under the directional pad, you can also check back here for reference
+***

 ### Requirements:
 * A modern web browser, e.g., Chrome, Safari, Internet Explorer, etc
 * **You must upload a `input.txt` file that follows the proper format in the exmaple above in order for the program to work**

+***

 #### Contact:
 * Email `aharshbe@live.com` if you have any questions!